 Photo: @amandaadraper

 Looking for a specific place to stay?
-Here are our top picks for places to stay in Porto.
+Here are my top picks for places to stay in Porto.

 Nice Way Porto Hostel | Best Hostel in Porto

 Cool and chic, this hostel’s stylish design isn’t all it has going for it.
-Its location, in the middle of downtown and close to transport, along with comfortable beds, welcoming staff, clean kitchen, and bathrooms, and a fun social atmosphere makes Nice Way the best hostel in Porto.
+It has a great location in the middle of downtown Porto and is close to transport.
+The uber-comfortable beds, friendly staff, super clean facilities, and lively atmosphere makes Nice Way the best hostel in Porto.

-Porto Neighborhood Guide – Places to Stay in Porto
+Porto Neighborhood Guide – Best Places to Stay in Porto

 FIRST TIME IN PORTO